The British Schools of Montevideo

-The British Schools of Montevideo is a private, coeducational, non-profit school, which aims to give an intensive bilingual education, combining the Uruguayan national curriculum with an English language program.
+The British Schools of Montevideo is a private, coeducational, non-profit school, founded in 1908 and based in the capital of Uruguay.
+It offers a bilingual education, combining the Uruguayan national curriculum with an English-language program.

 Educational programs and governance

-The school offers various English and international examinations, such as the IGCSE and IB (International Baccalaureate) programs.
+The school offers English and international examinations, such as the IGCSE and International Baccalaureate.

+The British Schools was among the first cohort of international schools to introduce the International Baccalaureate (IB) in the late 1960s, being one of the initial pilot schools seating candidates in the first examinations in May 1971.

-The school is governed by the Board of Governors, elected by the British Schools Society in Uruguay, whose honorary President is the British Ambassador to Uruguay.
+The school is governed by a Board of Governors, elected by the British Schools Society in Uruguay, whose honorary ex-officio President is the British Ambassador to Uruguay.

-The school also provides Portuguese classes for High School students.

 History

-The School was founded on 8 October 1908 to satisfy demand from the British community in Uruguay, who had already made their presence felt with the establishment of the British Cemetery, British Hospital and Montevideo Cricket Club.
+The School was founded by Jose Maria Guerra Bergman on 8 October 1908 to satisfy demand from the British community in Uruguay.
 The first classes began in February 1909 at a building located in Juan Blanes Street in downtown Montevideo.
-Initially there were two separate schools for boys and girls, which is why, despite now being co-educational, it recalls its roots with the word Schools.
+Initially there were separate schools for boys and girls, which is why, despite being co-educational since the mid 1930s, the school's name recalls its roots with the word Schools.
 The schools relocated to Pocitos in 1917 and finished new premises in 1926, with the main building dedicated by President José Serrato at the official opening.
 Ten years later the boys and girls schools were merged.
-In 1958 the senior school moved to a purpose built campus in Carrasco and was joined by the junior school in 1965.
+In 1958 the senior school moved to a purpose built campus in Carrasco, and was joined by the junior school in 1965.

-The 70s saw a major change: The British Schools was among the first cohort of international schools to introduce the International Baccalaureate (IB).
-According to former student Ernesto Talvi, the presence of the IB — in addition to the prospect of learning English — was a pull factor in drawing ambitious parents to send their children to the British Schools, as the IB was seen to open up access to globally prestigious universities.
-José Amorín Batlle, a fellow alumnus, later recalled that while attendance at the British Schools was associated with the rich and connected, his generation also saw many pupils from professional, middle-class families that were not regarded as wealthy.

-While the British Schools is not the most expensive in Montevideo (that is the Uruguayan American School), it is known to be popular with the nouveau riche who, beyond academic excellence, are also looking for a school with social prestige.
-Politicians who enroll their children tend to be from the Colorado Party or National Party.
 Today, though the bulk of students do not have a personal connection to the United Kingdom, a few are still descended from British families.

-The British school was the first school to play rugby union in Uruguay, and nowadays its alumni club, Old Boys & Old Girls Club, gives the national squad a lot of important players.
+The British schools was the first school to play rugby union in Uruguay, and its alumni club, Old Boys & Old Girls Club, gives the national rugby squad a number of important players.